 From north to south, the state is divided into three counties: New Castle, Kent, and Sussex, all of which were established in 1682.
 New Castle, which is a member of the Delaware Valley Metropolitan Statistical Area having Philadelphia as its core, is more urbanized than the southern two counties, which have historically been predominantly agricultural.

 Originally inhabited by Algonquian tribes, the first permanent white settlement in Delaware was made by Swedes in 1638 at Fort Christina, now Wilmington.
 The Dutch of New Amsterdam conquered New Sweden in 1655, and the English in 1664.
 After that, Delaware was a part of New York until 1682, when it was ceded to William Penn.
 It was controlled by Pennsylvania until 1776, despite having its assembly from 1704.

-The state’s official bird is the blue hen chicken, and the official flower is peach blossom.
+The state’s official bird is the Blue hen chicken, and the official flower is the Peach blossom.
 The state motto is “Liberty and Independence”.